WCM-CS/Java_Unit_Testing/README.md

 # Java_Unit_Testing

-The test are created with Java JUnit testing and Assertions are the main driver of the test cases.
+The tests are created with Java JUnit testing and Assertions are the main driver of the test cases.

-There three unit tests were generated on seperate weeks.
-Note the progression from the first class ContactService which included not practices that are slightly redundant such as multiple arrays for shared elements.
-Task and appointment classes are much cleaner, have better functionality, and their tests cases are of a higher coverage rate.
+These three unit tests were generated on separate weeks.
+Note the progression from the first class ContactService which included slightly redundant practices such as multiple arrays for shared elements.
+Task and appointment classes are much cleaner, have better functionality, and their test cases are of a slightly higher coverage rate.